-6.5.4 Inspection And Acceptance
+6.5.4 Inspection and Acceptance

-Pipe systems of 1200 mm diameter or less shall be inspected using closed circuit television (CCTV) prior to acceptance by Council.
+Pipe systems shall be inspected using closed circuit television (CCTV) prior to acceptance by Council.

-CCTV inspections and deliverables shall be in accordance with New Zealand pipe inspection manual and the requirements of Council.
+CCTV inspections and deliverables shall be in accordance with New Zealand pipe inspection manual (or its successor) and the requirements of Council.